bitfinexcom/sunbeam/README.md

 [![Build Status](https://travis-ci.org/bitfinexcom/sunbeam.svg?branch=master)](https://travis-ci.org/bitfinexcom/sunbeam)

-# sunbeam
+# Sunbeam

-Eosfinex Websocket adapter for Node and the browser.
+eosfinex Websocket adapter for Node and the browser.

 We designed the eosfinex Websocket API with both speed and compatibility in mind.
 It is a subset of the existing Bitfinex API v2, with modifications for on-chain trading.
 Existing API v2 users should be able to start with only a small changeset to their existing clients.

-sunbeam is the current reference implementation of the Websocket API client.
+Sunbeam is the current reference implementation of the Websocket API client.
 It interacts with the contract ABI.
 For more details, see the [signing section](#signing).

-This readme covers both the sunbeam API and explains how it interacts behind the scenes with the server.
+This readme covers both the Sunbeam API and explains how it interacts behind the scenes with the server.

 The main difference between the Bitfinex WS API and eosfinex's API is the